Previous dayApril 11, 2026Next day

 6.8 km---✓ ReviewedUSGS →

-On April 11, 2026, worldwide seismic activity registered a magnitude 2.7 earthquake 139 km S of Unalaska, Alaska at 16:26 UTC.
-At a depth of 6.8 km, the event was shallow crustal.
+At 16:26 UTC on April 11, 2026, a magnitude 2.7 tremor occurred 139 km S of Unalaska, Alaska.
+The event originated approximately 6.8 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 52.630°, -166.785°.
+The epicenter is at 52.630°, -166.785°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: